Old Bethpage, New York

 Old Bethpage is a hamlet and census-designated place (CDP) located on Long Island in the Town of Oyster Bay, Nassau County, New York, United States.
-The population of the CDP was 5,283 at the 2020 United States Census.
+The population of the CDP was 5,283 at the 2020 United States census.
 It is served by the Old Bethpage Post Office, ZIP code 11804.

 Old Bethpage and its neighboring hamlet, Plainview, share a school system, library, fire department and water district.
 Law enforcement for the community is provided by the Nassau County Police Department's Eighth Precinct.

 History

 In 1695, Thomas Powell bought about 10000 acre from local Indian tribes, including the Marsapeque, Matinecoc, and Sacatogue, for 140 English pounds.
-This land, which includes present day Bethpage, East Farmingdale, Farmingdale, Old Bethpage, Plainedge, Plainview, South Farmingdale, and part of Melville, is known as the Bethpage Purchase and is approximately 3.5 mi east to west and 5 mi north to south.
+This land, which includes modern Bethpage, East Farmingdale, Farmingdale, Old Bethpage, Plainedge, Plainview, South Farmingdale, and part of Melville, is known as the Bethpage Purchase and is approximately 3.5 mi east to west and 5 mi north to south.

 Powell called his land Bethphage, because it was situated between two other places on Long Island, Jericho and Jerusalem, just as the biblical town of Bethphage (meaning "house of figs") was situated between Jericho and Jerusalem.
-Today, the Long Island place formerly called Jerusalem is known as Wantagh and Island Trees, while the placename Jericho is unaltered.
+The Long Island place formerly called Jerusalem is known as Wantagh and Island Trees, while the placename Jericho is unaltered.
 Over time, Bethpage was spelled without the second "H".
-Powell's 14 children split up his purchase and it evolved into several farming communities, and the one in this mostly central part of the purchase retained the name "Bethpage".
+Powell's 14 children divided his purchase and it evolved into several farming communities.
+The one in this mostly central part of the purchase retained the name "Bethpage".

-A railroad spur completed in 1873, known as the Bethpage Branch of the Central Railroad of Long Island, ran to a brickworks plant which had opened on what is now Battle Row and Bethpage-Sweet Hollow Road in the 1860s.
+A railroad spur completed in 1873, named the Bethpage Branch of the Central Railroad of Long Island, ran to a brickworks which had opened in the 1860s on what became Battle Row and Bethpage-Sweet Hollow Road.
 The railway was built to transport bricks for the construction of Alexander Stewart's Garden City.